 At the completely opposite end of the field of view spectrum are scopes with very long focal lengths, and usually high focal ratios to accompany them.
 I’m talking especially about Maks here, but also SCTs.
-Maks start out at 1250mm focal length for an f/13.9 90mm Mak, go up to 1500mm for an f/12 127mm one.
-(At least the Synta version of the 5-inch Mak, anyway.
-The Meade and ES 127mm Maks are at f/15 and 1900mm.)
+Maks start out at 1250mm focal length for an f/13.9 90mm Mak; my 127mm f/12 Synta Mak has a focal length of 1540mm, while the Meade and ES 127mm Maks are at f/15 and 1900mm.

 They get even longer from there – the 7-inch (180mm) Mak has a whopping 2700mm focal length – whoa!
 SCTs also fall into this same category, with an f/10 5″ SCT starting out at 1250mm focal length, the f/10 6″ going to 1500mm, and the f/10 8″ checking in at a cool 2032mm.
 My C9.25 has a focal length of 2350mm.